 How do you get to the public markets?
-Practice, practice practice
+Practice, practice, practice

 You should only go public when you have strong confidence that you will execute well for quite a while.
 The biggest thing you need is confidence in your business model.
 You need to have good visibility into the next few years.

-My perspective is that you should start soon on building the processes, metrics and capabilities to go public so that you are prepared should you want to go that route.
+My perspective is that you should start soon on building the processes, metrics, and capabilities to go public, so that you are prepared should you want to go that route.
 Do not hold your company back from what it is intended to do because you haven’t put the processes in place to be ready.
 This means:

 Practice acting like a public company several quarters in advance.
 Build a board.
 Build committees within the board.
 Prepare your quarterly results as though you were filing them with the SEC.
 Hold mock quarterly earnings calls with the team and your board.
 Do formal board meetings, even though you don’t have to.